vrothberg/troll/README.md

 # Troll

-**Troll** is a tool written in C++ with the main purpose of merging a specified set of Kconfig configurations to a smaller set of configurations potentially enabling more options and hence more code for further tests and (static) analysis.
+**Troll** is a tool to merge a specified set of Kconfig configurations to a smaller set of configurations which enable the same code but reduce the necessary builds for testing.

 <p align="center">
 <img src="figures/troll.png" width="400" height="400" />